ibm-cloud-docs/watsonxdata/dvm_conn.md

 ## Limitations for SQL statements
 {: #connector_limitations}

-1. For data source-based catalogs the `CREATE SCHEMA`, `CREATE TABLE`, `DROP SCHEMA`, `DROP TABLE`, `DELETE`, `DROP VIEW`, `ALTER TABLE`, and `ALTER SCHEMA` statements are not available in the **Data Manager** UI.
+* For data source-based catalogs the `CREATE SCHEMA`, `CREATE TABLE`, `DROP SCHEMA`, `DROP TABLE`, `DELETE`, `DROP VIEW`, `ALTER TABLE`, and `ALTER SCHEMA` statements are not available in the **Data Manager** UI.

 ## Limitations for data types
 {: #connector_limitations2}

-1. When the fields of data type `REAL` have 6 digits or more in the decimal part with the digits being predominately zero, the values when queried are rounded off.
+* When the fields of data type `REAL` have 6 digits or more in the decimal part with the digits being predominately zero, the values when queried are rounded off.
 It is observed that the rounding off occurs differently based on the precision of the values.
-For example, a decimal number 1.654 when rounded to 3-digits after decimal point are the same.
-Another example, is 10.890009 and 10.89000.
+For example, a decimal number 1.654 when rounded to 3-digits after the decimal point are the same.
+Another example is 10.890009 and 10.89000.
 It is noticed that 10.89000 is rounded to 10.89, whereas 10.89009 is not rounded off.
 This is an inherent issue because of the representational limitations of binary floating point formats.
 This might have a significant impact when querying involves sorting.